zarf-dev/proposals/0051-v1beta1-schema/README.md

 -->

 ### Component Import Reworks
 Removing the ability to import components from packages directly, and instead requiring Zarf Component Config files, will require a sizable portion of the user base to rewrite files.
-We believe this is a worthwhile tradeoff as this re-write should leave users with a clearer directory structure, enhanced package validation, and a more intuitive import system.
+We believe this is a worthwhile tradeoff as this rewrite should leave users with a clearer directory structure, enhanced package validation, and a more intuitive import system.

 ## Alternatives